-It would be a wonderful world if travel were free and language learners could take extravagant vacations to foreign language-speaking countries, spending all day interacting with native speakers and learning new words and phrases.
+It would be a wonderful world if travel were free and language learners could take extravagant vacations to foreign language-speaking countries.
+Spending all day interacting with native speakers and learning new words and phrases.
 Unfortunately, we live in a reality where school, work, money, and other responsibilities make that dream a bit far-fetched.
-But if we language learners are confined to our hometowns, how are we supposed to be social in our language-learning regimens?
-How are we supposed to connect with native speakers?
+But if we language learners are confined to our hometowns.

-These bloggers not only share your passion for language, but are also incredibly friendly and welcoming.
-So the next time you’re browsing excellent blogs like The Polyglotist or Lindsay Does Languages, don’t be shy – drop them a comment!
+These bloggers not only share your passion for the language but are also incredibly friendly and welcoming.
+So the next time you’re browsing excellent blogs, don’t be shy – drop them a comment!

 If you’re fortunate enough to live in a major city, you’ll find that websites like Meetup have local groups where you can connect with fellow language learners in your area.
-Often times, native speakers attend these events as well, giving you a chance to practice your skills with true professionals.
+Often, native speakers attend these events as well, giving you a chance to practice your skills with true professionals.

 But if there aren’t any foreign-language meetups in your area, try creating your own!
 You’d be surprised how many eager language learners are out there.